 An important part of the therapeutic process is the therapeutic relationship – a human relationship that gradually deepens.
 An essential part of this approach is also that we do not try to force things to change.
 When we are together and present with what is, things have space to shift – also in ways that neither of us could have planned or predicted in advance.

-What might bring you to therapy could be for example:
+What might bring you to mindfulness-based therapy could be for example:

 All aspects of being human are welcome in therapy, including, if you wish, the spiritual dimension – whatever that means to you.
-At times, it can also be meaningful to explore how to remain open to the spiritual without bypassing other facets of humanity, such as emotions, needs, and your own individuality.
+A spiritual path, for example in the form of meditation practice, may at times bring up things that are easier to face together.
+Sometimes it can also be meaningful to explore how to remain open to the spiritual without bypassing other facets of humanity, such as emotions, needs, and your own individuality.

 Core refers to the innate capacity within each of us to feel well, be present, care, and experience connection.
 Deep inside, we are more than our challenges.
 Like the sun that does not disappear even when covered by clouds, the core remains beneath everything that has built up over it and can gradually emerge more fully.